prachimittal0201/Data-Analysis-with-Python/README.md

 2.  **Fix Profit Margins on Expensive Items:** Investigate why higher-priced products (specifically in the Electronics category) aren't bringing in proportional profit.
 Look for ways to lower their manufacturing, acquisition, or shipping costs to improve margins.
 3.  **Boost High-Margin Segments:** Shift more marketing budget toward the Accessories category and the South region, which are currently generating the best return on investment (margins).
 4.  **Target Underperforming Areas:** Initiate targeted marketing campaigns in low-revenue Southern cities (e.g., Virginia Beach, Baton Rouge) to increase sales volume where margins are already strong.
 Address operational inefficiencies in Eastern cities (e.g., Burlington, Wilmington) to improve their lower profit margins.
+5.  **Recommendation:** Inventory, server capacity, and marketing budgets must be aggressively scaled up starting in October to prepare for this make-or-break period.

 ## 🛠️ Technical Stack
 *   **Language:** Python